There are currently no active tropical systems in the North Atlantic.

 Usage requirements of our model and recon systems

-NOTE: We are slowly changing all existing maps in Google Maps to ArcGIS (Esri).
+We will eventually change all existing maps from Google Maps to ArcGIS (Esri).
 Please contact them to determine if you need a license to broadcast their imagery.

 We have no restrictions on the use of the data our site creates, however certain data on our site does require an attribution.
 (See the model and recon system sections on this page for more information.)
 You are never required to credit our site.
 You also do not need to inform us before you begin using any of the data our site generates.